k429wang/Pong/README.md

 # Pong

-This is my recreation of the game Pong in Python using Pygame modules.
+Recreation of the classic game Pong in Python using Pygame.

-HOW TO PLAY: There are two boards on the left and right side of the screen, with the left one being under your control, and the right one being the AIs.
-A ball will bounce in between the two, and you must use the arrow keys to move your board.
-If the ball makes it past a board, the opposing side will gain a point.
-See if you can gain more points than the bot!

-To run the game, download the main python file named "Pong.py".
-Also download the .wav file, in addition to the Python and Pygame applications.
+Bounce a ball between two paddles on opposite sides of the screen.
+Attempt to beat the AI by bouncing the ball past their paddle.